 The Birmingham Passion Play 2019 was a huge logistical project but after time we won favour with Birmingham Council.
 We choose to inform all the businesses, cafes and retail shops that we were going to pass on the processional play route prior to the event.
 This was extremely beneficial and they waved and cheered us on, up New Street during the performances.
 Many people from the Businesses around the Cathedral grounds came out and watched the Crucifixion scene.

-We raised £9,083 from 23 different churches, which was a bit disappointing in the end, but gifts from 92 individuals amounting to £19,858 was the biggest blessing and surprise.
+We raised £9,083 from 23 different churches.
+This was was a bit disappointing in the end.
+However, gifts from 92 individuals amounting to £19,858 was the biggest blessing and surprise.
 We are extremely grateful for the funding we received from you which went towards the technical bill for sound.
-Overall this was a big expense but everybody could hear the narrative which was crucial and well worth all the equipment and staff.
-It was especially important because, we learnt during the process, as a result of the unexpected large audience numbers, we needed more staging re sight lines.
+Overall this was a big expense.
+It was well worth all the equipment and staff for everybody to hear the narrative, which was crucial It was especially important because, we learnt during the process, as a result of the unexpected large audience numbers, we needed more staging re sight lines.

 In Birmingham, there are unfortunately a lot of homeless people on the streets and we wanted to be a blessing to them as we processed nearby and in the Cathedral grounds.
 Accordingly, we purchased 120 hot drink vouchers from Greggs and gave them away with a Kitkat.
 These were gratefully received and resulted in some encouraging conversations in sharing Jesus’s story.

-The Play was unprecedented in scale and ambition, not only in artistic vision but also in demanding the time, energy and commitment of a huge team of professionals and amateurs to bring this vision to life.
-Ultimately it provided a powerful glimpse of the reality of God on the streets of Birmingham, empowering the community to transform their city with immediacy and, hopefully, long lasting impact.
+The Birmingham Passion Play was unprecedented in scale and ambition.
+This was not only in artistic vision but also in demanding the time, energy and commitment of a huge team of professionals and amateurs to bring this vision to life.
+Ultimately it provided a powerful glimpse of the reality of God on the streets of Birmingham.
+It also empowered the community to transform their city with immediacy and, hopefully, long lasting impact.

 Rehearsing two separate casts with different directors was also interesting in terms of narrative cohesion.
 As we only had occasional weekends and one evening a week, it was necessary to begin community cast rehearsals two months before the professionals were even fully cast.
 BPP absolutely depended on the driving framework of the community cast; and it was essential that all members felt valued and invested in.
 Overall, the BPP was truly by the city, for the city.
 Not just the city of Birmingham, but also for everyone involved, around (160+) who dedicated their time and talents to the project.
 From the people in the café lining New Street who came out to watch, to the builders who turned off their machines during the Victoria Square scenes, the project served as a celebration of the power of collaboration.

-Having to perform the Resurrection scene twice on the Wednesday and Thursday because the cathedral was full to bursting was an amazing indication of how the audience had journeyed with us, physically and emotionally.
-There was an audible gasp as Marcel re-appeared as the resurrected Jesus, and a genuine eruption of joy as we closed the play with “Joyful Joyful”.
-We cannot imagine having performed the Passion without the resurrection as is traditional – after the initial excitement and subsequent tension, anger and mourning, the elation of the final scene meant the audience left the cathedral carrying a sense of real transformative hope for the city.
+The cast has to perform the Resurrection scene twice on the Wednesday and Thursday because the cathedral was full to bursting.
+This was an amazing indication of how the audience had journeyed with us, physically and emotionally.
+There was an audible gasp as Marcel re-appeared as the resurrected Jesus.
+Followed by a genuine eruption of joy as we closed the play with “Joyful Joyful”.
+We cannot imagine having performed the Passion without the resurrection as is traditional.
+After the initial excitement and subsequent tension, anger and mourning, the elation of the final scene meant the audience left the cathedral carrying a sense of real transformative hope for the city.

-We could never have foreseen the way God superseded all our wildest expectations for The Passion Play.
-All of the risks we took paid off and considering all the things that could have gone wrong, it was a genuine miracle that nothing actually did.
-It was an absolute privilege to have been part of such an amazing project; and one which we believe will continue to inspire change, in the spiritual landscape of Birmingham.
+We could never have foreseen the way God superseded all our wildest expectations for the Birmingham Passion Play.
+All of the risks we took paid off.
+Considering all the things that could have gone wrong, it was a genuine miracle that nothing actually did.
+It was an absolute privilege to have been part of such an amazing project.
+One which we believe will continue to inspire change, in the spiritual landscape of Birmingham.

 Well done to you all on a thoughtful, provocative and imaginative performance which brought the Easter story to life